damballa/parkour/doc/namespaces.md

 In addition to acting as the configuration steps they wrap, distributed sequences also act as locally-reducible collections.
 This provides seamless local access to the input or output of any Hadoop job.
+Distributed sequences may be directly reduced as unwrapped tuples, or opened with the `dseq/source-for` function.
+The `source-for` function takes an optional `:raw?` keyword-argument which allows direct access to the raw Hadoop wrapper type instances, and its return value is `seq`able as well as `reduce`-able.

 The `parkour.io.dsink` namespace provides the `dsink` function for reifying a job-output configuration step as a “distributed sink.”
 As with dseqs, dsinks